-Only one re-submission of thesis/portfolio is allowed unless exceptional approval is granted by GCExCo on extension of the re-submission deadline and/or further re-submission of the thesis/portfolio.
+Only one re-submission of thesis is allowed unless exceptional approval is granted by GCExCo on extension of the re-submission deadline and/or further re-submission of the thesis.

-8.12 Deferment of submission of thesis/portfolio
+7.10 Deferment of submission of thesis

-To apply for deferment of submission of a thesis/portfolio beyond the originally proposed date, the form for "Application for Deferment of Submission of Thesis/Portfolio" (Form TAS-3) should be completed and forwarded to the Supervisor and Head of the Graduate Division for approval and then to the Graduate School for record.
+To apply for deferment of submission of a thesis beyond the originally proposed date, the form for "Application for Deferment of Submission of Thesis/Portfolio" (Form TAS-3) should be completed and forwarded to the Supervisor and Head of the Graduate Division for approval and then to the Graduate School for record.
 Deferment must NOT exceed the maximum study period.
-The deferment of the thesis/portfolio submission may result in a delay of the graduation.
+The deferment of the thesis submission may result in a delay of the graduation.

-8.13 Submission of final version of thesis/portfolio
+7.11 Submission of final version of thesis

-Students are required to submit an electronic copy of the final version of their theses/portfolios.
-The arrangement is applicable to both research master's and doctoral students, including M.D., D.Sc., and other who are required to submit theses in order to fulfil the graduation requirements.
-For details, please refer to the General Information for Thesis Preparation and Submission - A Guide for Research Postgraduate and Taught Doctoral Students.
+Students are required to submit an electronic copy of the final version of their theses.
+For details please refer to the General Information for Thesis Preparation and Submission - A Guide for Research Postgraduate and Taught Doctoral Students.